navariltd/burundi-compliance/README.md

-3. Once bench and ERPNext are installed, add burundi_compliance to your bench by running:
+3. Once bench and ERPNext are installed, add burundi-compliance to your bench by running:

 ```sh